 Hey friends!
 This is a post to follow up on my ZYIA Active experience.
 I’d encourage you to read about why I decided to become a ZYIA Active rep initially.

 Update: I am no longer a ZYIA rep. It just wasn’t the best match for me.

 I have been OVERWHELMED with emails and comments asking me to follow up on why I left ZYIA Active after being so public about it.
 So this is my response to that!

 If you were following my journey initially, I was honestly very excited about ZYIA from the start.

 But if you’ve been following me for a few years, you know that I did have my reservations after getting burnt by Beachbody and that whole experience.

-So, it’s no secret that I’m no longer a ZYIA rep. I made it two months before pulling the plug.
+So, it’s no secret that I quit being a ZYIA rep. I made it two months before pulling the plug.

 Let me start by saying that I’m all about being authentic and true to oneself.
 Many of the reasons I left ZYIA are very personal.

 At first, there were some business issues that I just couldn’t get past.
 Others are silly issues I just couldn’t jive with at the time.

 Now that I’ve figured some things out, I want to explain.
 Because if you are considering direct sales, there are some things you should know about selling these types of products.